FAQs for Children/Teens

 Do you have any openings?

-Yes, but at present I have very few openings left!
-Contact me here.
+Yes, but very limited, contact me here.

 Do you teach during vacations?
 Summer?